Chauffeur's Flat, Bowhill

 Please note that the courtyard where The Chauffeur's Flat is located has a tea room, outside seating and a visitor centre which is open to the public during seasonal opening times (see above).
 Please refer to the parking arrangements with regard to access.

 Please contact us should you require further information.

 Chauffeur's Flat can be booked in conjuction with The Clock Tower (sleeping 6) which sits in the inner courtyard - approximately 100 yards from the property.

-Fishing can be arranged on the River Ettrick, a tributary of the River Tweed, through the Bowhill House office or through the FishPal website.
+Fishing can be arranged on the River Ettrick, a tributary of the River Tweed, through the Bowhill House office.
 The valley offers a picturesque setting and rewarding fishing.
 The river is split into five beats which vary in topography and scenery and while a full ghillie service is unavailable, the knowledgable staff at Bowhill will be able to advise on which beat is most suitable.

 Alternatively, for loch fishing, the Bowhill Lower Loch is stocked with locally sourced trout and there are two boats available for use by anglers.
 Please contact the Bowhill team for more information on 01750 20753.